The Most Competitive Football Leagues in Europe

 Unfortunately the lopsidedness of European leagues tends to detract from the quality of football being played.
 It can be frustrating, stifling and utterly boring when you watch a super club steam roll some poor hapless rival, who often only seem to be in the league to make up the numbers.
 This problem seems to be more pronounced in Europe’s biggest leagues, such as Spain’s La Liga and England’s Premier League, which make the most money, which in turn often ends up in the coffers of each leagues respective super clubs.

-Serie A is Italy’s premier football league competition and to fans of European football, may be quite a strange inclusion on this list, as it contains some of the biggest clubs in the world.
-But its high degree of competitiveness may help to explain why the Italian national team has been so successful down the years.
-Unlike, for example the Spanish league, where two teams have dominated for decades, claiming the Serie A title or the Scudetto as its known in Italy is a realistic prospect for maybe seven or eight teams.
+Serie A is Italy’s premier football league competition.
+To fans of European football, this may be quite a strange inclusion on this list as it contains some of the biggest clubs in the world.
+But its high degree of competitiveness may help to explain why the Italian national team has been so successful for the past few years.
+Unlike, for example, the Spanish league, where two teams have dominated for decades, claiming the Serie A title, or the Scudetto as its known in Italy, is a realistic prospect for maybe seven or eight teams.

 During the past decade or so, five teams have claimed the title with traditional Italian super-weights AC Milan, Inter Milan and Juventus competing with smaller clubs such as Roma, Lazio, Udinese, Napoli and Fiorentina, if you go back another 10 years or so, then the number of winners grows to seven with Napoli and Sampdoria claiming titles.
 Okay, so it’s not as wide as open the Championship, but for a top quality league blessed with Champions League revenue, which can often distort competition it’s not too bad.